Food Corner

 Amazing Food Facts

 This is a rather new discovery that appeared thanks to the work of the ACS (American Chemical Society).
 Tomato waste can be transformed into electricity because methane gas is produced by the waste.
 By using an electrochemical cell, you can generate electric content.
 While it is not possible to power even an electric car since you just get around 0.3 watts, it is still something that is really amazing.
-Such discovery can lead towards new discoveries in the future.
+Such discoveries can lead towards new discoveries in the future.

 Chocolate Is Money